Brandon Flowers Cancelled Solo Tour Due To Wife's Suicidal Thoughts

 The Las Vegas rocker previously revealed that his wife "sobbed" the first time she heard album track Some Kind Of Love.

-Much of The Killers' new album, Wonderful Wonderful, was inspired by Tana's condition, and though she was initially reluctant to have her problems made public, the 36-year-old singer believes the record has brought them closer together.
+Much of The Killers' latest album, Wonderful Wonderful, was inspired by Tana's condition, and though she was initially reluctant to have her problems made public, the 36-year-old singer believes the record has brought them closer together.

 He shared: "It helped me understand what she was going through because I could put words to it, wrap my head around it and really navigate it.
 A lot of relationships fall apart when these things happen.
 As a songwriter, I had to dissect it."

 See Brandon Flowers discuss the epic response to the band's secret gig at Glastonbury's John Peel stage in 2017: